 - Mulch should not be used on a sand dune or a bank face with loose sediments.
 While it is acceptable to install plants in these areas to provide overall stability, the sediments themselves should be maintained in as natural a state as possible to ensure that the erosion process that supplies sediment to other coastal areas is not impeded.

 - Where mulch is appropriate, mulch the root zones of newly planted trees and shrubs to a depth of approximately 2-2 ½ inches.
-Mulching materials may include shredded leaves, wood chips, bark mulch, and seed mixtures of grasses and forbs.
+Mulching materials may include shredded leaves, wood chips, straw, and bark mulch.

 Follow these tips for fertilizing new plants: